 The Vanguard Transition Center offers opportunities for post-secondary education and the development of vocational, life and social skills.
-Students, 18-21 years of age, receive continuing education, counseling, self-advocacy training as well as career exploration and community-based vocational experience.
+Students up to 21 years of age, receive continuing education, counseling, self- advocacy training as well as career exploration and community-based vocational experience.

-Extended School Year (ESY) offers students, 4-21 years of age, special education and related services beyond the 180-day school year.
+Extended School Year (ESY) offers students who qualify, (5-21 years of age) special education and related services beyond the 180-day school year.
 Our full day program focuses on the retention of skills as well as social and leisure skills